labyrinthinesecurity/magma/README.md

 | where associated
 ```

-#### Start recording
+#### Create a golden source

-Storing your decisions on file will save you a lot of time if you need to edit axioms or
+Storing your decisions on file will save you a lot of time if you need to edit axioms or start over.

-start over.
-Use the **create:recording*** command to create ALLOWED.txt and BLOCKED.txt files in a subdirectory called recording:
+Use the **create:source** command to create a golden source of allowed axioms (ALLOWED.txt) and blocked ones (BLOCKED.txt) in a subdirectory called **source**:

 ```
-./magma --create:recording --direction Inbound
+./magma --create:source --direction Inbound
 ```

 #### Review each proposition one by one